KDE System Administration

 - Controlling Access to Content Provided By Get New Stuff

-- Give information on how to control content downloaded from the Internet by the Get New Stuff feature of KDE.
+- This section provides information on how to control content downloaded from the Internet by the Get New Stuff feature of KDE.

 - Unlock a user session

-- Your user session is locked out.
-Maybe a problem with the keyboard layout or an input device.
-If you are using Plasma 5, there is a solution. you can switch to a console TTY or login via ssh to run the following command
+- Your user session is locked out; perhaps it's a problem with the keyboard layout or an input device.
+If you are using Plasma 5, there is a solution for that.
+You can switch to a console TTY or login via ssh to run the following command

-This page was last modified on 26 September 2017, at 14:37.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 23 July 2020, at 06:32.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.